telerik/report-server-docs/implementer-guide/setup/iis-configuration.md

 # IIS Configuration

-The Report Server installer performs basic setup of the new Report Server web site under port 83.
-It is recommended to apply additional settings in IIS in order to compress resources sent from Report Server to the clients and improve load times.
+The Report Server installer performs a basic setup of the new Report Server web app by adding an HTTP binding under port 83, if available, or under the first subsequent available port.
+We recommend to set up an HTTPS secured binding for the production deployment.
+We also recommend to apply additional settings in IIS in order to compress resources sent from Report Server to the clients and improve load times:

 The first step is to enable static and dynamic HTTP compression for the Report Server web site.
 A detailed guide is available in the [HTTP Compression](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/httpcompression/) MSDN article.